Public Policy Law | Corporate Law | Transatlantic Ventures

 "... she (Ireland) now seizes that moment, and supported by her exiled children in America ..."

-Unfortunately for Enda Kenny, this could very well be his last visit to the White House as Taoiseach.
-He is currently under considerable political stress in his own government and could quite possibly be out of office in 8-10 weeks time.
-Add to all of this the sobering consequences of Brexit and the possibility that Ireland may be forced back to the days of a physical border between the Republic and the 6 counties of the North, it makes for a critically important and potentially challenging exchange between the two leaders over the shamrock bowl.
+Unfortunately for Enda Kenny, this was his last visit to the White House as Taoiseach.
+He was under considerable political stress in his own government compounded by the sobering consequences of Brexit and the prospect that Ireland may be forced back to the days of a physical border between the Republic and the 6 counties of the North, making that exchange between the two leaders over the shamrock bowl critically important.